Gagniuc/Entropy-of-strings/README.md

 # Entropy-of-strings

-The current JS application calculates the entropy of a string.

-The focus of this implementation is represented by a specialized function called "entropy" which has the text sequence parameter and returns a value that represents entropy.
+The current JS application calculates the [entropy of a string](https://gagniuc.github.io/Entropy-of-strings/).
+The focus of this implementation is represented by a specialized function called "entropy" which receives a text sequence as a parameter and returns a value that represents the entropy.
+Entropy is a measure of the uncertainty in a random variable.
+In the context of information theory the term "Entropy" refers to the Shannon entropy:

-Entropy measure of the information content of the string, and can be interpreted as the number of bits required to encode each symbol from a string given perfect compression.
-The entropy value is maximal when each character is equally likely...

-In information theory, entropy is a measure of the uncertainty in a random variable.
-In this context, the term usually refers to the Shannon entropy, which quantifies the expected value of the message's information.
-Claude E. Shannon introduced the formula for entropy in his 1948 paper "A Mathematical Theory of Communication."

 <img src="https://github.com/Gagniuc/Entropy-of-strings/blob/main/img/entropy%20eq.png?raw=true" height="90" alt="Entropy">

-or
+Which can also be written as:

 <img src="https://github.com/Gagniuc/Entropy-of-strings/blob/main/img/entropy.png?raw=true" height="100" alt="Entropy">

-where n represents the total number of symbols in the alphabet of a sequence and pi represents the probability of occurrence of a symbol i found in the alphabet.
+Where n represents the total number of symbols in the alphabet of a sequence and pi represents the probability of occurrence of a symbol i found in the alphabet.
 A step-by-step version of the entropy calculation is also shown [here](https://github.com/Gagniuc/Entropy-of-Text).

 ```js